rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 method feel that any fragment-method which relies on the GEBF energy equations is GEBF, *i.e.*, it is the energy equation which determines whether a method is GEBF or not.
-However, the GEBF energy equation is nothing more than the inclusion-exclusion principle (including the self-interaction of the point charges), so such a definition would mean CG-MTA, or any other overlapping fragment-based method would be labeled as GEBF.
+However, the GEBF energy equation is nothing more than the inclusion-exclusion principle (accounting for the self-interaction of the point charges), so such a definition would mean CG-MTA, or any other overlapping fragment-based method should also be labeled as GEBF.

 ******************
 Other GEBF Results